 - Balls going out of bounds are brought in from the corner by the defensive team, regardless of which team touched the ball last.

 - Any ball going out of bounds that strikes a wall or other object (including players or spectators) and comes back into bounds is considered to be in play.

-- If the goalie freezes the ball and stops play, then he/she may place or drop the ball either beside or behind the net for the defensive team to take possession.
+- If the goalie freezes the ball and stops play, then they may place or drop the ball either beside or behind the net for the defensive team to take possession.
 The opposing team must move at least 5 feet away and give 3 seconds of time for the defensive player to move the ball (as in rule 5).
 If the ball goes into the net as a result of the goalie accidentally dropping/placing the ball in the manner described above, it shall be no goal.
-However, if the goalie attempts to throw or play the ball up to a player that is not beside/behind his/her net, the ball shall be considered live as soon as the goalie releases the ball.
+However, if the goalie attempts to throw or play the ball up to a player that is not beside/behind their net, the ball shall be considered live as soon as the goalie releases the ball.

 a.
 The ball must bounce at least once and be received by the team before center.

 b.
 The ball can at no point go above waist height.